sy1776/Crime_Prediction/README.txt

      a. main.py - wrapper script to call and execute other scripts.
      b. import_clean_data.py - import the data from csv file into a table, crime_raw in sqlite database It then cleans and transforms the data from crime_raw into crime_mod table.
+     c. manipulate_data.py - creates the train data consisting of features that matters from crime_mod table.
+Transforms categorical values into numerical values that will be fed into ML models.
      c. exp_smoothing_model.py - performs an exponential smoothing on the data from crime_mod table and writes output to database.
      d. ml_models.py - creates a feature data from crime_mod and trains the data with Machine Learning classifiers and then, trained models are saved into the same folder and output of classification score is saved to database.